samraHanif0340/samraHanif0340.github.io/_portfolio/scalable_deployment_kubernetes.md

 At the end of this project, we should be able to:
 + Write deployment.yml files in Kubernetes and docker-compose.yml files in Docker
 + Run containerized Confluent Zookeeper and Confluent Kafka in Kubernetes
++ Always retrieve the latest message in the Kafka topic-partition queue
 + Use GoCV (Golang client for OpenCV) to stream video and to manipulate images in Golang
-+ Build TensorFlow Serving and communicate using REST to deploy machine learning models
++ Use TensorFlow Serving, with REST API, to deploy machine learning models
-+
++ Form MJPEG from JPEG images and broadcast the video to web
++ Recover and restart a goroutine which panicked

 ## Project Structure